savakarrohan/website/content/art/Lissaguous/index.md

 - $\delta$ : Phase difference.
   - This explains the different starting locations of the respective starting locations of the x, y points.
   - This would mean that we could move the curve around by varying the $\delta$ variable.

+## Visualisation

+Now what are the best ways to visualise these equations.
+As you can see the equations are in the x, y axes,